 Nigeria

-Two Standby Team experts and one MSU staff continued to provide remote operational support to the Anglican Communion in Nigeria's Middle Belt to conduct a mapping of civil society partners working on conflict prevention and develop an interfaith early warning mechanism.
-The mapping exercise kicked off during the reporting period and has relied on MSU/SBT strategic guidance, including building on early warning models from other country contexts shared by the experts.
+Two Standby Team experts and one MSU staff member continued to provide remote operational support to the Anglican Communion in Nigeria's Middle Belt to conduct a mapping of CSO partners working on conflict prevention and develop an interfaith early warning mechanism.
+MSU facilitated a meeting with consultants from the Anglican Communion and a consultant who is conducting a mapping exercise in Nigeria on behalf of the EU’s External Action Service.
+Both identified overlaps in their engagements and agreed to work out modalities for more information sharing and collaboration.

 South Sudan